Instant Pot Sausage Casserole

 You could of course also make this in any other make of pressure cooker, like a Ninja Foodi for example, if that is what you have.

 How to use your leftover vegetables

-In this version I have used the sausages I had in the fridge, which were hand-tied Irish pork sausages from Aldi, but really any nice tasting sausage will do.
+In this version, I used the sausages I had in the fridge, which were hand-tied Irish pork sausages from Aldi.
+But really any nice-tasting sausage will do.
 Some Italian sausage or some German sausage – either would probably taste great.

-This recipe is about the combination of food tastes, and is a great way to get rid of any vegetable leftovers you may have in the fridge.
+This recipe is about the combination of food tastes.
+And it is a great way to get rid of any vegetable leftovers you may have in the fridge.

 So the ingredients in the recipe are not really fixed.
 The beans and tomatoes do add some body to the sauce, but there is nothing to stop you adding any other vegetables you may fancy like scallions, green beans, sweet potatoes, tomatoes, peas or whatever need using up.

 Just throw it all in together and let the instant pot make something of it all.

 Cooking under pressure did seem to have an effect on these sausages, in that some of them cracked and split, as you can see from the photos.
 But this did not affect the taste at all and was probably specific to this make of sausage.